 The Art of Keeping up Appearances: and How I Became a Prostitute in My Own Marriage

 “Smoke and mirrors, baby.
 Smmmoke and mirrors.”
-We were discussing the art of keeping up appearances and those who contrive to live the perfect life.
+We were discussing the art of keeping up appearances and those who contrived to live the perfect life.

 Huge houses, new cars, extravagant vacations with no real money in the bank.
 Picture perfect holiday cards while chaos, abuse, and broken relationships dominate the family dynamic.
 Obtaining the latest gadget for the sake of acquisition without consideration of its actual need and usefulness.